Windows OS Hub

 $ExcelWorkSheet.Cells.Item(1,3) = 'Service Status'

-# Make the table head bold, set the font size and the column width
+# Make the table header bold, set the font size and column width

 $ExcelWorkSheet.Rows.Item(1).Font.Bold = $true